-Subject to the approval of the existing shareholders, immediately prior to the completion of this offering, our authorized share capital will be HK\$380,000 divided into 380,000,000 ordinary shares, with a par value of HK\$0.001 each, comprising (1) Class A ordinary shares with a par value of HK\$0.001.
-Immediately after the completion of this offering, our issued and outstanding ordinary shares will consist of Class A ordinary shares and Class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Subject to the approval of the existing shareholders, immediately prior to the completion of this offering, our authorized share capital will be HK\$380,000 divided into 380,000,000 ordinary shares, with a par value of HK\$0.001 each, comprising (1) 333,374,217 Class A ordinary shares with a par value of HK\$0.001 each, and (2) 46,625,783 Class B ordinary shares with a par value of HK\$0.001.
+Immediately after the completion of this offering, our issued and outstanding ordinary shares will consist of Class A ordinary shares and Class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional Class A ordinary shares.